rfisla/KAGGLE_SURVEY_2020_ANALYSIS/README.md

 ### DATA ANALYSIS THROUGH GRAHPS [Link](https://github.com/rfisla/KAGGLE_SURVEY_2020_ANALYSIS/blob/main/KAGGLE_SURVEY_ANALYSIS.ipynb)

-I needed a way to count and rank the  grouped columns, wwhich have several items in the same row.
+I needed a way to count and rank the grouped columns, which have several items in the same row.
 This is the function created for this goal:

 ```python
 def ranking_by_column(data, number_of_column, list_of_options):